 Learn more about Winnetka

-Nestled along the shores of Lake Michigan, Winnetka is Native American for “beautiful land.”
+Nestled along the shore of Lake Michigan, Winnetka is located in the New Trier Township within Cook County.

-Ivy-draped estates, quaint shops and cozy restaurants cluster the tree-lined streets of this North Shore hamlet.
-Along the lake, a series of public beaches, boat launches, parks and athletic fields add to the ambiance.
+Ivy-draped estates, quaint shops, and cozy restaurants cluster the tree-lined streets of this North Shore hamlet.
+Along the lake, a series of beaches, boat launches, parks, and athletic fields add to the area’s ambiance.
+Winnetka boasts a tranquil environment, paired with an unmatched pleasant atmosphere and a sense of elegance.
+The community continues to be mentioned atop as one of the North Shore’s favorite places to call home.
+Click here for more

 Winnetka is located approximately 16 miles north of downtown Chicago, along the shores of Lake Michigan.